023821 Inclusive Education: Behaviour

 Teaching and learning strategies

-Students will attend and actively participate in 9 x two-hour weekly online workshop session.
-Subject content is accessed via Canvas and Zoom is used for online workshops.
-Google Classroom is also utilised for collaborative activities.
+Students will attend and actively participate in 9 x two-hour weekly tutorial on campus.
+Subject content is accessed via Canvas.
 For each topic students will be provided with readings and additional media (via Canvas) that needs to be reviewed prior to workshops and/or post-workshops, as advised on a weekly basis.

 The following are the topics that are covered in this course: